THEATRES AND MUSIC IN MILAN

 La Scala Opera Theatre

-It was opened on the 3rd August 1778 under the will of Maria Teresa d'Austria, to replace the Royal Ducal Theatre which was destroyed by a fire in 1776.
-It was designed by Giuseppe Piermarini, the great neo–classical architect and it was opened by Salieri's opera, "L'Europa Riconosciuta".
-Later the ballet was included and the repertoire got extended.
-The Scala Theatre was destroyed during the second World War, and it was rebuilt and reopened by Toscanini.
-The theatre closed in 2001 because of the restoration but the new season was opened in december 2004, with the opera which consacrated the first opening in 1778, the Salieri's one directed by Riccardo Muti.
+It was opened on the 3rd August 1778 under the patronage of Maria Teresa d'Austria, to replace the Royal Ducal Theatre which was destroyed by a fire in 1776.
+It was designed by Giuseppe Piermarini, the great neo–classical architect, and it was opened by Salieri's opera, "L'Europa Riconosciuta".
+Later the ballet was included and the repertoire was expanded.
+The Scala Theatre was destroyed during the second World War, was rebuilt and later reopened by Toscanini.
+The theatre closed in 2001 for restoration but the new season was opened in december 2004, with the opera which consacrated the first opening in 1778, the Salieri's one directed by Riccardo Muti.

 Address: Piazza della Scala